Header Image

 • Organizational difficulties and the inability to keep appointments can be consequences of the stress of tackling priority problems.

 • The shift in behavioral control from the slow but precise PFC to fast but imprecise posterior and subcortical brain regions serves to enable rapid action in survival-threatening situations2 and is triggered by very high dopamine and noradrenaline and/or glucocorticoid levels during acute severe stress.
-In ADHD, there is a similar impairment of the working memory located in the dorsolateral PFC - however, not as a result of high dopamine or noradrenaline levels due to severe acute stress, but in ADHD due to an underactivation of the PFC as a result of reduced dopamine levels.
+In ADHD, there is a similar impairment of the working memory located in the dorsolateral PFC - not, however, as a consequence of high dopamine or noradrenaline levels due to severe acute stress, but in ADHD due to underactivation of the PFC as a result of reduced dopamine levels.
 Reduced dopamine levels in the PFC can be caused by genetic constellations (as is usually the case with ADHD) or be the result of chronic stress.3 The deactivation of the PFC and the impairment of working memory lead to similar symptoms if dopamine levels are too high or too low (extracellular), as the brain only functions optimally at medium dopamine and noradrenaline levels.

 Depression, for example, cannot help to combat the stressor.
 It is doubtful whether accepting the loss could be functionally useful in order to avoid unnecessary energy loss.
 Lack of drive and hopelessness, symptoms of depression, do not help to combat a stressor.